jzillmann/pdf-to-markdown/examples/Made-with-cc.md

 quires a certain level of trust.
 We might not realize it, but our daily lives are already built on trust.
 As Surowiecki wrote in The Wisdom of
-Crowds , “It’s impossible for a society to rely on law alone to make sure citizens act honestly and responsibly.
+Crowds, “It’s impossible for a society to rely on law alone to make sure citizens act honestly and responsibly.
 And it’s impossible for any or- ganization to rely on contracts alone to make sure that its managers and workers live up to their obligation.”
-Instead, we largely trust that people—mostly strangers—will do what they are supposed to do.^52 And most often, they do.
+Instead, we largely trust that people—mostly strangers—will do what they are supposed to do.[^52] And most often, they do.
 ```
 ```
 Treat humans like, well, humans
 For creators, treating people as humans means not treating them like fans.
-As Kleon says, “If you want fans, you have to be a fan first.”^53 Even if you happen to be one of the few to reach celebrity levels of fame, you are bet- ter off remembering that the people who fol- low your work are human, too.
+As Kleon says, “If you want fans, you have to be a fan first.”[^53] Even if you happen to be one of the few to reach celebrity levels of fame, you are bet- ter off remembering that the people who fol- low your work are human, too.
 Cory Doctorow